siliconrhino/siliconrhino.io/app/_careers/201911-front-end-engineer.md

 ##A successful candidate should

-- Have 4+ years experience in engineering front-end systems
+- Have 4+ years experience in engineering front-end applications
 - Have 4+ years experience with Typescript/Javascript
 - Be passionate about the code they write
 - Have a keen eye on design